CumulusNetworks/docs/content/cumulus-linux-42/Monitoring-and-Troubleshooting/Simple-Network-Management-Protocol-SNMP/_index.md

 {{%notice note%}}

-- Cumulus Networks recommends that you use NCLU to configure `snmpd` even though NCLU does not provide functionality to configure every `snmpd` feature.
+- Using NCLU to configure `snmpd` is recommended even though NCLU does not provide functionality to configure every `snmpd` feature.
 You are not restricted to using NCLU for configuration and can edit the `/etc/snmp/snmpd.conf` file and control `snmpd` with `systemctl` commands.
 - Cumulus Linux provides VRF listening-address, as well as Trap/Inform support.
 When management VRF is enabled, the eth0 interface is placed in the management VRF.
 When you configure the `listening-address` for `snmp-server`, you must run the `net add snmp-server listening-address <address> vrf mgmt` command to enable listening on the eth0 interface.
 These additional parameters are described in detail below.
 - You must add a default community string for v1 or v2c environments so that the `snmpd` daemon can respond to requests.
 For security reasons, the default configuration configures `snmpd` to listen to SNMP requests on the loopback interface so access to the switch is restricted to requests originating from the switch itself.
 The only required commands for `snmpd` to function are a `listening-address` and either a `username` or a `readonly-community` string.